 One of the main advantages of hosting application in the cloud is definitely the ability to scale resources in reaction to growing traffic or predictable traffic peaks that can be specific to your business.
-With on-premises solutions, you have no choice but to run as many resources as your application can possibly demand at its highest peak, and that is usually for 24/7.
-On the other hand, when you leverage cloud possibilities just right, your resource usage can mimic your actual workload with its peak and idle phases and you will pay only for what you actually us.
+With on-premises solutions, you have no choice but to run as much resources as your application can possibly demand in its highest peak, and that is usually for 24/7.
+On the other hand when you leverage cloud possibilities just right, your resource usage can mimic your actual workload with its peak and idle phases and you will pay only for what you actually us.

 kubectl autoscale deployment nginx --min=2 --max=10 --cpu-percent=60

 HPA can also be created via yaml configuration.
-With these two easy steps our application is ready to scale based on cpu utilization.
-Average cpu utilization is calculated across all running replicas of deployment in one-minute basis and is compared to target utilization, in this case, 60%.
+With this two easy steps our application is ready to scale based on cpu utilization.
+Average cpu utilization is calculated across all running replicas of a deployment in one minute basis and is compared to target utilization, in this case 60%.